jeremy-rifkin/regex-fuzzing/README.md

 ## Instructions

-`make run` will build and run a docker container.
+`make run` will build and run a container using `podman`.
 It will take a while.

 After that, you can fuzz regular expressions with:
 ```